tflori/orm/docs/testing.md

 What needs to be tested is up to you but we recommend to mock all the database access including quoting and querying table definitions.

+For easier use we created a trait that helps you with emulating the behaviour of `Entity` and `EntityManager`.
+All methods have the prefix `orm` to not interfere with your methods.

+> If you are not using mockery and don't want to have this dependency you will have to create your own helpers.
+This
+> guide will just give some hints how to mock it.

 ### Setup